 WARNING!
-Yamarin 61 CC is a fast boat.
+Yamarin 63 DC is a fast boat.
 It does not stop instantly when at planing speed.
 Slow down in plenty of time before anchoring, beaching or docking.
 Learn to estimate the distance the boat needs before it stops.
 Remember that steering control is poor, if there is no traction.
 WARNING!
 Do not try to stop the boat with your hands, and do not put your arm or foot between the boat and the dock, the shore or another vessel!
 Practise beaching and docking under favourable conditions!
 Use moderate but firm engine power.
 NOTE!
 When you secure the boat you must take into consideration changes in wind direction, that the water level might rise or sink, any backwash that might occur, etc. You can get more information from insurance companies, etc.

-5.9.8 Using the canopy (accessory)
+5.9.8 Using the canopy

 The canopy is designed to take a maximum speed of 30 knots at sea, and 50 km/h in road transport.
 All press studs must be properly fastened when using the canopy.
 The canopy is designed so that it is possible to use just the front part if desired.
-We recommend that you remove the sides of the canopy plus its aft part, and roll the roof cover carefully and lay it down into the canopy box so that it fits easier into the canopy box.
+We recommend that you remove the rear part of the canopy and roll the roof cover carefully and lay it down into the canopy box.
 It will work easily if you ensure that there is no fabric underneath the straight upper part of the canopy rail.
+Finally close the canopy box.